ballerina-platform/ballerina-dev-website/learn/guides/running-ballerina-programs-in-the-cloud/function-as-a-service-with-ballerina/aws-lambda.md

 }
 ```

-Now you can build and deploy the function as we did in previous sample.
+Now, you can build and deploy the function as in the previous sample.
-In order for us to invoke this function, we need to create a s3 bucket in AWS.
+In order to invoke this function, create an S3 bucket in AWS.
-1. Go to [AWS S3 Page](https://s3.console.aws.amazon.com/s3/) in the portal and create a bucket
+1. Go to [AWS S3](https://s3.console.aws.amazon.com/s3/), in the portal and create a bucket.
-2. Click on the created bucket and go to Properties tab and click on Create event notification under Event notifications section.
+2. Click on the created bucket, go to the **Properties** tab, and click on the **Create event** notification under the **Event notifications** section.
 3. Enable `All object create events under` event types.
-Select Lambda function as the destination and choose the notifyS3 lambda function from the dropdown.
+Select the Lambda function as the destination, and choose the `notifyS3` Lambda function from the dropdown.

-Now we can click on `Upload` to upload a object to the s3 bucket and view the lambda logs via cloudwatch to see the object name.
+Now, click **Upload** to upload an object to the S3 bucket, and view the Lambda logs via CloudWatch to see the object name.

 ### DynamoDB Trigger
-In this sample we will be created a function that will be executed for each entry added to a database in the DynamoDB.
+This sample creates a function, which will be executed for each entry added to a database in the DynamoDB.

 ```ballerina
 import ballerinax/awslambda;